JosephAbreu/blazor-ionic-js-demo/README.md

 # blazor-ionic-js-demo

-Using Blazor (server) with Ionic Framework for JavaScript components
+This project is based on the ASP.NET Core 3.1 "blazorserver" template and is intended as a demonstration of how to use the Ionic Framework components for JavaScript (v4+) with Razor.

 # Ionic Framework docs